rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/blog/your-guide-to-watching-the-watchers.md

 image_position: right
 seo:
   title: Your Guide to Watching the Watchers
-  description: An Analysis of Gaps in Surveillance Technology Laws
+  description: A Guide to Tracking Surveillance Tech in Your City On and Offline
   extra:
     - name: 'og:type'
       value: article